 America was on its knees, shaken and disturbed by such a callous act of violence.
-When the dust began to settle and America geared up for war, however, attention turned toward the thousands of Japanese Americans who called the United States home – two thirds of whom were born in the US.
+When the dust began to settle and America geared up for war, however, attention turned toward the thousands of Japanese Americans who called the United States home; two-thirds of whom were born in the United States.

 While the world was engulfed in a catastrophic conflict, many Japanese Americans spent their time within the confines of these camps – but not all of them.

 Thousands of Japanese Americans volunteered for military service in the wake of Pearl Harbour.
 They were, after all, Americans, and for many their ancestry mattered not in light of the peril that the US faced.

 Allow me to introduce the 442nd Infantry Regiment; an iconic symbol of America’s fight during the Second World War who’s motto was ‘Go for Broke’.

 The 442nd was formed in Hawaii in 1944 and was comprised entirely of 4,000 ‘Nisei‘ Japanese Americans – ‘Nisei‘ is a Japanese word for ‘second generation‘.
 Essentially meaning the children of Japanese immigrants born in a new land.

 Two-thirds of the regiment was made up of Japanese American recruits from Hawaii, with the remain third likely being from west coast states and further afield.
 Hawaii had a significant Japanese immigrant population at the time of the Pearl Harbour attacks – around 25% of the population – and as such, this made internment simply impractical.

 Instead, those who enlisted were spared a stay in internment camps, and eager to prove their loyalty and worth to the United States they became a legendary fighting force.